 9. Maintain a Healthy Weight

 Maintaining a healthy weight is crucial for preventing lifestyle diseases.
 It requires eating a healthy diet and getting regular exercise.
 A healthy diet includes plenty of fruits, vegetables, and whole grains while limiting processed foods, sugary drinks, and unhealthy fats.
 Adults should aim for at least 150 minutes of moderate-intensity aerobic activity or 75 minutes of vigorous-intensity aerobic activity each week, as well as muscle-strengthening activities on two or more days a week.
-If you are higher weight, losing even a small amount of weight can make a big difference in your health.
+If you are overweight, losing even a small amount of weight can make a big difference in your health.
 Talk to your doctor about how to safely and effectively lose weight.

 10. Be proactive